How To Fix Smelly Bathroom Drains

 Flash a torch down your bathroom drain; if you can see water there, your drain hasn’t dried, and there is some other reason behind the smell.
 You’ll possibly have to call a professional for an inspection.
 But if the P-Trap has dried, no worries, we’ll tell you how to fix it.

-Trust us, the process is straightforward, and you must pour one to two cups of water into your drain.
-Wait for an hour, and check again.
+Trust us; the process is straightforward.
+Pour one to two cups of water into your drain, wait for an hour, and check again.

-If the water level stays intact, then your problem has been solved.
-Add four ounces of cooking or mineral oil into the P-trap to slow the water evaporation and keep the curved pipe moist.
+If the water level stays intact, your problem has been solved.
+To slow water evaporation and moisten the curved pipe, add four ounces of cooking or mineral oil to the P-trap.

 Hair trapping is a massive cause of drain clogging and foul odour.
-It might appear negligible at first, but the issue is much more prevalent than you think.
+It might appear negligible initially, but the issue is much more prevalent than you think.

 Luckily, hair catchers are affordable and very easy to install.
 We suggest going for them instead of paying hefty plumbing fees.

 Before signing off, let’s review the gist of the matter again.
-Because of mould, mildew, blockages, and sewer gases, drains can be smelly.
-But you can fix these problems on your own with a bit of cleaning by using baking soda, white vinegar and boiled water.
-However, if the problem persists, call our plumbing team in Melbourne.
+Drains can be smelly because of mould, mildew, blockages, and sewer gases.
+However, you can fix these problems with some cleaning by using baking soda, white vinegar, and boiled water.
+If the problem persists, call our plumbing team in Melbourne.

 We will be signing off on that note.
 Until next time!
 Take care and follow our steps to prevent smelly drains.